farm-fe/farm/README.md

 ## RoadMap

 Farm has implemented all basic features for a web building tool.
-But we still have many works to mark Farm production ready.
+However, there is still work to be done to make Farm production-ready.

-- [x] Resolving, loading, transforming and resource generating for web assets(html, css, js/jsx/ts/tsx, static asset and so on).
+- [x] Resolving, loading, transforming, and resource generating for web assets (HTML, CSS, JS/JSX/TS/TSX, static assets, and so on).
 - [x] Lazy Compilation
-- [x] Dev Server and HMR(support react fast fresh)
+- [x] Dev Server and HMR (support React Fast Refresh)
 - [x] Partial Bundling
-- [x] Both Rust and Js Plugin System
+- [x] Both Rust and JavaScript Plugin System
 - [x] Source Map
-- [ ] Resources Minimize
+- [ ] Resource Minimization
-- [ ] Tree Shake
+- [ ] Tree Shaking
-- [ ] Css modules
+- [ ] CSS Modules
-- [ ] Official Plugins Like Sass
+- [ ] Official Plugins like Sass
 - [ ] Persistent Cache

 See milestones: https://github.com/farm-fe/farm/milestones

-Looking forward to more contributions.
-Our goal is to provide a high quality and performant web build tool for the community.
+We look forward to more contributions.
+Our goal is to provide a high-quality and performant web build tool for the community.

 ## Contribution

-Farm is divided into two parts: the `js side` and the `rust side`:
+Farm is divided into two parts: the `JavaScript side` and the `Rust side`:

-- **the js side**: see code in `packages` dir, contains core(dev server, file watcher and compiler wrapper), cli， runtime and runtime plugins(module system, hmr)
+- **the JavaScript side**: see code in the `packages` directory, contains core (dev server, file watcher, and compiler wrapper), CLI, runtime, and runtime plugins (module system, HMR).
-- **the rust side**: see code in `crates` dir, contains core(compilation context, plugin drivers...), compiler(compile process, HMR update...) and plugins.
+- **the Rust side**: see code in the `crates` directory, contains core (compilation context, plugin drivers, etc.), compiler (compile process, HMR update, etc.), and plugins.

 Steps to develop Farm:

-1. Install Rust Toolchain(If you are new to Rust, search `Rustup Book`) and node 16 or above.
+1. Install Rust Toolchain (If you are new to Rust, search for "Rustup Book") and Node.js 16 or above.
 2. Install dependencies with `pnpm i`.
 3. Build the compiler binary: `cd packages/core && npm run build:rs`
-4. Build packages(open a new terminal): `cd packages/cli && npm start`
+4. Build packages (open a new terminal): `cd packages/cli && npm start`
-5. Work with examples(open a new terminal): `cd examples/react && npm start`, report an issue if the example do not start normally.
+5. Work with examples (open a new terminal): `cd examples/react && npm start`, report an issue if the example does not start normally.
-6. If you changed Rust code, run `npm run build:rs` under `packages/core` again to get the newest binary.
+6. If you changed Rust code, run `npm run build:rs` under `packages/core` again to get the latest binary.

 ## Author